 In this case legal assistance is strongly recommended.

 11. The President

 11.1 President’s Election

-The Spanish Law of Horizontal Division provides that every community of owners must have a President, who must be elected from among the members of the community, in turn or drawn by lottery for a time period of 1 year, unless otherwise is stated in the statutes of the Community.
+The Spanish Commonhold Law provides that every community of owners must have a President, who must be elected from among the members of the community, in turn or drawn by lottery for a time period of 1 year, unless otherwise is stated in the statutes of the Community.

 The president may be sued by the community members if they feel his actions have prejudiced their interests.

 It is mandatory for the elected president to perform the president duties for the community.

 Perhaps you own a property in Spain on a multi-occupancy development, which you only use during your holidays.
 Although the Spanish law provides that the member appointed may reject the election by asking it to the First Instance Judge and explaining him the main reasons to reject the election.
 However, if you are elected president and think that you could not perform the president’s corresponding duties, we advise you to explain it first to the former President.

 In general terms, the President of the Community of Property Owners is charged with the following duties:

 - The President is the Community’s most important legal representative.
 Community members’claims should be filed to him.